 Often this is the easiest way to identify the need for a diaper change.

-If you can smell it from across the room, it is time to act.
+It is time to act if you can smell it from across the room.

 5. They Tell You